a-sh-dev/hyd_ruby_terminal_app/README.md

 ##### *"How about a laugh?"*

 - Randomise dad jokes
-  - The user can randomise as many times they want
+  - The user can generate jokes multiple times
   - Content can be spoken out (speech/speak features)
   - User has the option to switch to the other entertainment
   - Ideal back-end features:

-    - Possibility to deactivate the jokes that appear too much and then be re-activated at specific period of time, to reduce too much repetition
+    - Possibility to deactivate the jokes that appear too much and then be re-activated at specific period of time, to reduce repetition
-    - Possibility for external contents update
+    - Possibility for external contents update (API implementation)

 ##### *"How about an encouragement?"*